-6. Replacing the words of the sentence by equivalents.
-After the word has been found in the vocabulary, all the information on the word is taken from the vocabulary: the number of the word in the English section of the vocabulary, the number of the corresponding Russian word and the grammatical information recorded in the vocabulary on the Russian word.
+After the word has been found in the vocabulary, all the infor-: mation on the word is taken from the vocabulary: the number of the word in the English section of the vocabulary, the number of the corresponding Russian word and the grammatical information recorded in the vocabulary on the Russian word.

-This information is the numerical equivalent of the word, and all subsequent operations are carried out with this equivalent.
+This information is the numerical equivalent of the word, and all subsequent operations are carried out with this equivalent

-The numerical equivalent of each English word was stored in two positions of the memory.
+The numerical equivalent of each English word is stored in two positions of the memory.
 The use of two, and not one, three or any other number of positions is due to the particular characteristics of the BESM employed for our purpose.